 Long story short: if you’re thinking about getting into the streaming business, then the best microphone we could recommend would be the Blue Snowball as it’s the best budget microphone out there.

-In simple terms, it determines from which direction and angle your mic audio input will sound the best.
+Answer: In simple terms, it determines from which direction and angle your mic audio input will sound the best.
 In general, there are three main polar patterns that you need to know about.

 A. Cardioid Polar Pattern